hyperledger-labs/orion-server/docs/getting-started/queries/curl/provenance.md

 }
 ```

-User `alice`read the `key1` value one time.
+The user `alice` read the `key1` value one time.

 ### Query for key writers
-To query for all the users that ever wrote to a specific key, we use `/provenance/data/writers/{dbname}/{key}` GET query.
-This will return list of all users who ever wrote to the key and how many times the user wrote to the key.
+To query for all the users that ever wrote to a specific key, use the `/provenance/data/writers/{dbname}/{key}` GET query.
+This will return a list of all the users who ever wrote to the key and how many times the users wrote to the key.

-**Sign json marshalled query**
+**Sign JSON marshalled query**
 ```sh
 bin/signer -data '{"user_id":"alice","db_name":"db2","key":"key2"}' -privatekey=deployment/sample/crypto/alice/alice.key
 ```